Qwilr Page Design Tips

 2. Content

-Qwilr designers often use the 1920 x 1080 px (or higher) image size, then adjusts the height to become portrait version, depending on how it looks in the Qwilr Page they are working on.
+Qwilr designers often use the 1920 x 1080 px (or higher) image size, then adjusts the height to become portrait version (can be up to 1920 x 1920 px), depending on how it looks in the Qwilr Page they are working on.

-The landscape block work well with landscape background image for full or 1/2 spacing.
+- The landscape block works well with a landscape background image when using full, 1/2 or 1/3 spacing.

-The portrait block will ignore the full or 1/2 spacing once it extends beyond the height of your screen.
+- The portrait block will ignore full, 1/2 and 1/3 spacing once it extends beyond the height of the screen.

 3. Background with Texts

-Do not use images with texts as splash backgrounds, there’s a high chance it will be cut off depending on the screen size (e.g. mobile, tablet/iPad, smaller or bigger sized monitors).
+Avoid using images with text as splash backgrounds, as there’s a high chance the text will be cut off depending on the screen size (e.g., mobile, tablet/iPad, or smaller and larger monitors).

-You can use the background in the splash block, then add the texts and additional image by using the 2 column feature.
-This design will be responsive to mobile version as the 2 column will re-adjust to top (left column) and bottom (right column) layout.
+You can use a background image in the splash block and add text and additional images using the two-column feature.
+This design is responsive on mobile devices, as the two columns will automatically stack vertically—left column on top and right column below.

 Tip #3: Splash Blocks